zold-io/zold/README.md

   * The entire code base is open source
   * There is only one issuer: [Zerocracy, Inc.](http://www.zerocracy.com)
-  * There is no mining; the only way to get ZOLD is to earn it
+  * There is no mining; the only way to get ZOLD is to receive it from someone else
   * The wallet no.0 belongs to the issuer and may have a negative balance
   * A wallet is an XML file
   * There is no central ledger, each wallet has its own personal ledger
   * The network of communicating nodes maintains wallets of users
   * Anyone can add a node to the network
-  * A mediator, a node that processes a payment, gets 0.16% of it
+  * A mediator, a node that processes a payment, gets 2<sup>-16</sup> (0.001525878%) of it

 ## How to Use